aaatipamula/Iroha/README.md

 - search: searches for anime given a query string, optionally you can specify what type of media you are looking for
 - seasonal: sends the top seasonal anime for a given season and year.
 It defaults to the current season and year and 3 results displayed
+- info: sends the info for an anime specified with the MAL id.

 # Deployment